ckeditor/ckeditor4-docs/docs/guide/dev/features/size/README.md

 * You customized the toolbar, removing some buttons, and want to adjust the editor width to the reduced toolbar.
 * You need to adjust the editor UI to your page layout.

-The easiest way to achieve that is to use the CKEDITOR.config.width and CKEDITOR.config.height settings to adjust the editor user interface size.
+The easiest way to achieve that is to use the {@linkapi CKEDITOR.config.width CKEDITOR.config.width} and {@linkapi CKEDITOR.config.height CKEDITOR.config.height} settings to adjust the editor user interface size.

 The image below presents a really small editor instance with reduced toolbar, bottom bar, and size.